 The installation process of Android Auto for CIC head units, on the other hand, looks a bit different.
 While mounting Android Auto MMI Prime for NBT-type head units is manageable even for inexperienced DIY’ers, the installation of Android Auto for CIC is a bit more tedious.
 Therefore, if you’d need a helping hand, here’s a list of our installers who will manage this process for you.

-Android Auto MMI Prime-compatible cars include E-series and F-Series BMWs with both newer and older iDrive generations (e.g. CIC, ENTRY, NBT, NBT EVO ID4, etc.).
+Android Auto MMI Prime-compatible cars include E-Series, F-Series and G-Series BMWs with both newer and older iDrive generations (e.g. CIC, ENTRY, ENAVEVO, NBT, NBT EVO ID4, NBT EVO ID5/ID6, etc.).
+Luckily Carplay MMI is compatible with 95% BMW's produced since 2008.
 In order to check compatibility, identify your car at the top of the page.

 BimmerTech's Android Auto MMI Prime supports wireless connection just like the original software, but the list of officially compatible phones covers only Google's Pixel and Nexus lines, and Samsung Galaxy phones with Android 8.0 or higher.
 Check out the full list below: